robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Salmon."

-With a tiny snort of my own, I took the pinkish—okay, salmon—dress.
+With a tiny snort of my own, I took the pinkish — okay, salmon — dress.
 She pointed to the back of the store.

 "Let's see how they look."